 Parks & Green Spaces

 Nature enthusiasts can appreciate the city’s 50 kilometres of waterfront with beaches, parks, marinas, and a waterfront trail, which makes it easy to soak up outdoor life within the GTA.
 Spend the day at Rouge Valley Conservation Centre—the largest urban park in North America.
 Allan Gardens is another spectacular spot that you don't want to miss.
-Located in the Garden District of Toronto, this conservatory and urban park features a playground, an off-leash dog park, and a 1,500 square metres conservatory with six greenhouses.
+Located in the Garden District of Toronto, this conservatory and urban park feature a playground, an off-leash dog park, and a 1,500 square metres conservatory with six greenhouses.
 The indoor conservatory features colourful plants and flowers from across the globe, making this an unforgettable experience.

 A cultural hub, Toronto has a revolving calendar of festivals and events, making this city a great place to live.
 The TD Toronto Jazz Festival is a celebrated event that brings together more than 2,000 musicians.
 Since its founding in 1987, this celebrated festival spans over and attracts jazz lovers from across the globe.
 The Mississauga Waterfront Festival takes place each year in June.
 This colourful festival brings the entire family together for live music, theatre performances, a carnival, and an outdoor petting zoo.
 Finally, the Toronto International Film Festival is one of the largest publicly attended film festivals in the world.
 This event, which takes place in September, attracts over 480,000 people each year.
-Since being founded in 1976, this widely-attended festival features screenings, lectures, workshops, and Q&As.
+Since being founded in 1976, this widely attended festival features screenings, lectures, workshops, and Q&As.
 Don’t forget to add this exciting weekend to your calendar.